traefik/traefik/docs/basics.md

 ## Static Træfɪk configuration

-The static configuration is the global configuration which setting up connections to configuration backends and entrypoints.
+The static configuration is the global configuration which is setting up connections to configuration backends and entrypoints.

 Træfɪk can be configured using many configuration sources with the following precedence order.
 Each item takes precedence over the item below it: